-- An average daily traumatic brain injury rehabilitation hospital cost of $8000.
+- An average daily traumatic brain injury rehabilitation hospital costs $8000.

 - Brain injury patients and rehab centers could face expenses ranging from $850 to $2,500 per day.

-- For those who die from a traumatic brain injury, the average medical costs can still reach $450,000 or more.
+- For those who die from a traumatic brain injury, the average medical cost can still reach $450,000 or more.
 These costs often fall to the family members to pay.

 Those who survive a traumatic brain injury regularly need help returning to work.
 Studies have shown that supported employment for traumatic brain injury survivors can cost more than $10,000 for the first year of employment assistance.